ovaisaulakh01/Python-AI-Voice-Assistant/README.md

 An AI voice assistant I am working on in Python using the pyttsx3, speech_recognition, openai, time, threading, sys, os, and dotenv modules.

-I plan to continue working on thsi project on the future.
+I plan to continue working on this project on the future.